Amrhub/Leaderboard/README.md

 # LeaderBoard

-> LeaderBoard functionality
+> LeaderBoard

 ![screenshot](./app_screenshot.png)
-In this project I add functionality to buttons and hit the API to get the leaderboard.
+This project allows you to add to a leaderboard for your chess world cup 2021.

 ## Built With